 Chipotle Fajita Steak Rolls

 Even though I’m searing these flank steak rolls in a skillet prior to baking, these do NOT have to be cooked first in the skillet.
 You can simply put them on a baking sheet (or on an outside grill) and cook, making it much easier for bulk prepping.
 I enjoy cooking them in the skillet to caramelize the flavors on the outside.
 I’ve included instructions below for searing then baking, and just baking.
-Also, this prep is relatively inexpensive – I purchased all the ingredients from my local Kroger, including the lean flank steak, so the ingredients are easy to source and competitively priced.
+Also, this prep is quick and easy, and relatively inexpensive – I purchased all the ingredients from my local Kroger, including the lean flank steak, so the ingredients are easy to source and competitively priced.

 Chipotle Fajita Steak Rolls